Silva-Sec/PurpleTeaming/README.md

 # PurpleTeaming
-Tools for purple team and security
+Tools for purple team and cyber security related.